Privacy policy

 1.1 We are pleased that you are visiting our website and thank you for your interest.
 In the following, we will inform you about how we handle your personal data when you use our website.
 Personal data is any data with which you can be personally identified.

-1.2 The person responsible for data processing on this website within the meaning of the General Data Protection Regulation (GDPR) is Poulten & Graf GmbH, Karl-Carstens-Str.
+1.2 The person responsible for data processing on this website within the meaning of the General Data Protection Regulation (DSGVO) is Poulten & Graf GmbH, Karl-Carstens-Str.
 10, 97877 Wertheim, Germany, Tel.: +49 (0)9342 / 922 90, e-mail: H.Fahrenkrog-Keller@poulten-graf.com.
 The controller is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data.

 1.3 The data controller has appointed a data protection officer, who can be reached as follows: “Christian Schwab, Karl-Carstens-Str.
 10, 97877 Wertheim, +49 (0)9342/9229-0, datenschutz@poulten-graf.com”.